M A C S

 Clients may self-refer, or are otherwise referred from the MACS mentor team, Night Carers, one of the many local agencies or businesses, or by word-of-mouth.

 This daytime outreach service is provided free to people who are experiencing homelessness, or at risk of homelessness, in the form of mentoring.
 Mentors will meet with those clients of the Peel Community Kitchen, or wander the foreshore and local parks to identify people who may need a friendly chat.
-Our mentee clients frequently acknowledge the value in having someone to talk to as they are often socially isolated.
+Our mentee clients frequently acknowledge the value in having someone to talk to as they often feel socially isolated.

 A mentoring partnership commences by identifying changes the mentee wishes to make in their life.
 The mentor's role is to walk alongside the mentee, working with them to achieve their stated goals, role modelling a healthy lifestyle and the capacity to change.

 Our mentors always work in pairs and wear a duress alarm to ensure their safety.
+They will distribute supplies that hopefully make life a little more comfortable.